pangeo-data/terraform-deploy/aws-examples/minimal-deployment-tutorial/README.md

 to share configurations with others more easily.
 Variables are defined in `ec2-intro-tutorial/ec2-variables.tf` and can be overridden in `ec2-intro-tutorial/your-ec2-values.tfvars`.

+#### Data Sources

+Data sources fetch and compute data for use in Terraform's configuration.
+We have a data source here to find an Amazon Machine Image ID that we use for our EC2 instance.

+#### Resources

+Resources describe one or more infrastructure objects.
+Our only resource here is the EC2 instance, seen in `ec2-intro-tutorial/ec2-main.tf`.

 #### Output Values